Westbourne Park tube station

-Westbourne Park is a London Underground station in the Notting Hill area of the Royal Borough of Kensington and Chelsea.
-It is on the Circle and Hammersmith and City lines, between Ladbroke Grove and Royal Oak stations, and is in Travelcard Zone 2.
+Westbourne Park is a London Underground station.
+It is located in the Notting Hill area of the Royal Borough of Kensington and Chelsea.
+The station is on the Circle and Hammersmith & City lines, between Ladbroke Grove and Royal Oak stations.
+It is in London fare zone 2.

 History

 Although the Metropolitan Railway (MR) had been extended to Notting Hill and Hammersmith on 1 June 1864, the first station by this name did not open until 1 February 1866.
 In 1867, with the companies on better terms, the MR bought a share of the Hammersmith & City Railway (H&CR) from the Great Western Railway (GWR), after which it eliminated the broad gauge track and operated almost all the trains (the H&CR's identity being effectively lost).

 The original station closed on 31 October 1871, and was replaced the following day by a new station, constructed to the west of the original.
 To remove this traffic from its own busy main line, the GWR built a new pair of tracks from Paddington to Westbourne Park, and on 12 May 1878 it opened a dive-under to remove conflicts where the service crossed the main line.
 A bomb planted by the Suffragettes was discovered at the station on 16 May 1913.

 The Circle line was extended to Hammersmith in 2009.
 The line now operates between Hammersmith and Edgware Road via a single complete circuit of the previous route.
 This was done with the aim of improving reliability by providing a place for trains to terminate after each trip rather than letting delays accumulate.
 However, it means that no trains through Notting Hill Gate go east of Edgware Road.